codex-academy/SortAndSearch/pages/lists_vs_arrays.md

 ```

-In Javascript an Array auto extend when new values are added to them.
+In JavaScript an Array auto extend when new values are added to them.
 In some other programming languages with traditional Arrays you can only add as many values into an Array as allocated at initialization time.
 To extend an Array then you would have to create a new bigger Array and then copy the values over to the Array.
-None of that in Javascript so Lists in Javascript is Array-like, but not pure Arrays, something to bare in mind for your journey ahead as a programmer.
+None of that in JavaScript so Lists in JavaScript is Array-like, but not pure Arrays, something to bare in mind for your journey ahead as a programmer.

 Arrays are a fundamental building blocks for various other data structures, especially combined with Objects.